The Spa at Mandarin Oriental, Singapore- Review

 Mandarin Oriental properties worldwide.

-complete our review of The Oriental Spa, we decided
+complete our review of The Spa at Mandarin Oriental, Singapore, we decided

 to stay a night at the newly refurbished hotel.